Upapurana: Sectarian divisions

 Unlike the Mahapuranas, most of the Upapuranas have been able to preserve their older materials along with their distinctive sectarian character.
 All extant Upapuranas can be broadly divided into six groups according to the sectarian views found in these texts: Vaishnava, Shakta, Shaiva, Saura, Ganapatya and non-sectarian.

 Vaishnava Upapuranas

-The most significant texts among the Vaishnava Upapuranas are the Mānava Purana, the Vishnudharmottara Purana, the Narasimha Purana, the Brihannaradiya Purana and the Kriyayogasara.
+The most significant texts among the Vaishnava Upapuranas are the Manava Purana, the Vishnudharmottara Purana, the Narasimha Purana, the Naradiya Purana and the Kriyayogasara.

 The extant Narasimha Purana comprises 68 chapters.
 The extant Vishnudharma Purana comprises 105 chapters.

 Shakta Upapuranas

-Among the Shakta Upapuranas, the most important extant texts are the Kalika Purana (or Sati Purana), the Mahabhagavata (Devi) Purana and the Candi Purana (or Candika Purana).
+Among the Shakta Upapuranas, the most important extant texts are the Kalika Purana, the Mahabhagavata Purana and the Chandi Purana.

 The extant Kalika Purana comprises 98 chapters.